Does my property qualify for exchange?

 - A taxpayer may vacate his or her primary residence and convert the former residence into a property held for investment or used in a productive trade or business.
 The converted property should qualify for a 1031 exchange, although it is not clear exactly how long the property must be held for investment or used in a productive trade or business in order to qualify.

 As a general rule, a taxpayer’s second home or vacation home does not qualify for 1031 exchange treatment since “personal use” property does not meet the held for investment or held for use in a productive trade or business requirement.
 Also, the taxpayer will not be eligible for the personal residence exclusion under IRS Code Section 121 as noted above.

 A property is generally considered to be a second home if the taxpayer uses the property for personal purposes for a number of days which exceeds the greater of 14 days or 10% of the number of days during the year for which the property is rented at a fair market value.

 However, a facts–and-circumstances analysis may reveal that a second home or vacation home has been held for investment in satisfaction of the qualified use requirement, and this investment intent may indeed outweigh the taxpayer’s personal use.
 The facts and circumstances particular to the taxpayer’s treatment of the property are critical to this “held for” analysis.

-If you are selling your relinquished property first, and then buying another property after the sale to replace it, you are doing a FORWARD EXCHANGE.
+If you are selling your relinquished property first, and then buying another property to replace it, you are doing a FORWARD EXCHANGE.